Kodular/OldDocs/other/create-extensions.md

 * Unzip the folder and move it to a place where it is safe

-  > :warning: _Be sure not to install them in a directory whose path contains spaces_
+  > :warning: _Be sure not to place it in a directory whose path contains spaces_

 ### Step 5: Checking Installation